s0um0r0y/cosmo_logic/README.md

 ![figure1](https://portal.e-yantra.org/img/theme/cl.png)

-Teams will learn to navigate this mobile robot with the help of SLAM (simultaneous localization and mapping) method in a warehouse, detect and localise the packages placed on racks, and manipulate the robotic arm to pick them.
-In stage 1 of the competition, teams will complete this theme in a simulator (Gazebo) and in stage 2, they will get remote access to “Real” hardware present in a “Real” warehouse at IIT Bombay.
+We have learnt to navigate this mobile robot with the help of SLAM (simultaneous localization and mapping) method in a warehouse.
+We have detected and localised the packages placed on racks, and manipulated the robotic arm to pick them up.
+In stage 1 of the competition, our team  completed this theme in a simulator (Gazebo).